Served: Almost 6 years

-Tony was born June 12, 1894 to German immigrants Louis and Mary (Ott) Siemon.
-By 1924, he was living with his wife, Mary Siemon, at 605 Isabella Street.
+Tony was born “Antonia Siemon” on June 12, 1894 to German immigrants Louis (born Ludwig) and Mary (Ott) Siemon.

-Patrolman Siemon and the Sorrell brothers were taken to Speers Hospital in Dayton, Kentucky.
-While in the hospital, Patrolman Siemon developed pneumonia and peritonitis.
-He hovered between life and death for three weeks.
-Officer Siemon died on April 22, 1924 becoming the 2nd Newport officer to be killed in the line of duty.
+Patrolman Siemon hovered between life and death for three weeks.
+He died on April 22, 1924 from sepsis pneumonia due primarily to infection from knife wound in abdomen; becoming the second Newport officer to be killed in the line of duty.

-Patrolman Siemon left a wife, Mary Siemon.
-On April 25, 1924 Newport city officials and members of the Newport Police Department met at his home at 8:30 a.m. and escorted the funeral cartage to Corpus Christi Church at 9th and Isabella for a requiem high mass.
-The street was lined with people, including every member of the Newport Police Department.
+At 8:30 a.m. on April 25, 1924, Newport city officials and every member of the Newport Police Department came to Mrs. Siemon’s home and escorted the funeral cartage three blocks to Corpus Christi Church at 9th and Isabella for a Requiem High Mass.
+The street was lined with people.
 The pallbearers were Patrolmen Oney McLaughlin, Charles Hamilton, Fred Taylor, Morris Hodesh, and William Abbe.
-The people and officers lined the streets again after the funeral all the way to the corporation limit at 12th and Monmouth Street.
-At St. Stephen’s Cemetery Newport officers knelt in silence while his remains were lowered into his grave.
+After the funeral, the street was again lined with people all the way to the corporation limit at 12th and Monmouth Streets.
+At St. Stephen’s Cemetery, Newport officers knelt in silence while his remains were lowered into his grave.

-© This narrative was revised on April 3, 2016 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President with assistance from Cincinnati Police Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Historian.
-All rights are reserved to them and the Greater Cincinnati Police Historical Society.
+© This narrative was further researched and revised April 27, 2022 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
+All rights are reserved to him and the Greater Cincinnati Police Museum.